-Spode Copeland Dessert Plate Waring & Gillow Pheasant Pattern 2 5660 1908
+Spode Copeland Dessert Plate Waring & Gillow Pheasant Pattern 2 over 5660 dated 1908 - transfer printed with the hand coloured 22.5 cm diameter

 A Spode earthenware dessert plate transfer printed with the hand coloured Pheasant pattern number 2 / 5660.
 The Pheasant pattern was first introduced by Spode in about 1816.
 An early version of the pattern has pattern number 2240 and another version, dating from circa 1822, has pattern number 3438.
 This is the later version pattern number 2 /5660 as used by Copelands for the renowned Waring and Gillows furnishers, as marked on the base.
 The pattern is based on Chinese porcelain designs of the Regency period.
 The rim has a simple brown line band around it.